NicoGrassetto/citronetto/README.md

 - [ ] Goal Management System: /set <my goal> <option: daily, weekly, monthly>: Sends a message in the corresponding channel making sure you've completed your goal.
 - [ ] Report/Ticket System: Members can send issues or reports over someone to a specific channel.
 Based on each member's issues posted and whether or not the accused has received a significant number of reports.
 A human may give the sentence.
 - [ ] Guidelines: In order to avoid an extensive number of channels related to the server and his inner working / guidelines and rules, provide a single channel wherein you can move through the different topics and sets of rules / tutos via a reactions system.
-- [ ] Resource SYstem like on the science and tech where you scroll from page to page using reactuons and then press the book button to get sent the resouce
+- [ ] Horizontal scrolling system for embeds.
 - [ ] Subscription system
 - [ ] Ban words
 ### 🪄 Social